mmuller88/mmblog/content/newsletter-31/index.md

 <https://dev.to/hackmamba/a-simple-guide-to-cicd-for-total-beginners-in-2022-2kgp>

-Explains the idea od CI/CD and why we need it.
+Explains the idea of CI/CD and why we need it.
 Gives a quick round trip for some CI/CD tools.

 Thanks a lot to the author [Scofield Idehen](https://dev.to/scofieldidehen)